TIMELINE

 2006

 Releases the single Damage Control in January, a radio hit with no connection whatsoever to the following album Facsimile launched in February.
-Praised as one of his best records ever by an unanimous press, the record – his first solo album as a singer in seven years – remains one of his principal works.
 In February Under For’s 1984 club hit “Free-Force Structure” is included on the German compilation cd Aderlasss Vol. 4 which is released in most of Europe (a double-cd containing classic goth and electro tracks selected by ten leading European clubs).
-Performs his first concerts in Aarhus and Copenhagen since 1999 during March – at Aarhus Teater (an old theatre hall) and Store Vega.
-Writes the music for the Danish poet Nicolaj Stochholm’s new literary suite Færden, a piece of work that’s broadcasted on P2 on April 9.
+Performs his first concerts in Aarhus and Copenhagen since 1999 during March, at Aarhus Teater (an old theatre hall) and Store Vega.
+Writes the music for the Danish poet Nicolaj Stochholm’s new literary suite Färden, a performance that’s broadcasted on P2 on April 9.
 Participates at several Marcel Proust lectures in the same period, both as a guest at the salons of The Danish Proust Society as well as at Charlottenborg.
 Releases the limited edition cd Hindsgavl Slot 180605 in relation to the one-year anniversary of the concert.
-Throughout July and August the book The Last Romatic becomes “book of the month” in its re-release as a paperback on Gyldendal (the biggest Danish publisher) and in September Ballet Mécanique’s legendary debut album The Icecold Waters of the Egocentric Calculation is finally released as cd in a special 25-years anniversary edition.
+Throughout July and August the book The Last Romatic becomes Book of the Month in its re-release as a paperback on Gyldendal (the biggest Danish publishing house) and in September Ballet Mécanique’s legendary debut album The Icecold Waters of the Egocentric Calculation is finally released on cd in a special 25-years anniversary edition.
 The album is attended by the independently released 7″ single Intellectual Self-Mutilation.
-Issues the download single Torn Envelope the same month.
-In October Hall writes the music for the internationally acclaimed Danish installation artist Ingvar Cronhammar’s exhibition Racing Cars – The Art Dimension, at Aros, Denmarks biggest art museum.
-Performs one of his most remarkable concerts ever at Glyptoteket with a classical line-up of 17 musicians on October 24 (the concert features appearances from The Danish Chamber Players as well as trumpeter Palle Mikkelborg).
+Issues the download remix Torn Envelope the same month.
+In October Hall writes the music for the internationally acclaimed Danish installation artist Ingvar Cronhammar’s exhibition Racing Cars – The Art Dimension at Aros, Denmarks biggest art museum.
+Performs one of his most remarkable concerts ever at Glyptoteket with a classical line-up of 17 musicians in October (the concert features appearances from The Danish Chamber Players as well as trumpeter Palle Mikkelborg).
 At the end of the year Hall appears on the renowned Danish group Efterklang’s American vinyl release One-Sided LP.

 2007